oescoba2/sagemaker-made-quick_MLOps2025/README.md

 ## Deploying the AWS Infrastructure
 In your forked repository's page, navigate to `Actions` > `Terraform Workflow` > `Run Workflow` > `Run Workflow`

 This will start the workflow for deploying the infrastructure and refreshing the page will show the status of the running workflow.
+It will take about 3 minutes to deploy everything.
 <img width="1911" height="906" alt="image" src="https://github.com/user-attachments/assets/6b50a4b7-fdf3-4095-be9d-a386ac27ec79" />

 <br>